 For solar, wind and hydro power sources which have no fuel costs, and very low operating costs, the reduced energy costs provide a straight cash benefit once the initial investment has been recovered.
 NHS organisations can also sell renewable electricity to an electricity distributor at a premium, if the distributor and local network can receive the electricity generated.
 Similarly, they can employ energy storage systems to hold locally generated energy, for example from solar systems.
 This can be time shifted for discharging at night or to supplement mains power at periods in the day when the mains grid is most stretched and energy costs are highest.

 Improving energy efficiency

 Energy efficiency strategies can be implemented instead of, or, preferably, alongside energy storage and Green energy generation.
-Such strategies should include UPSs, as there can be large numbers of these on site and all the power for the equipment they protect passes through them.
-Capacities can range from 250W up to several hundred kW.
+Such strategies should include UPS power supplies, as there can be large numbers of these on-site and all the power for the equipment they protect passes through them.
+UPS capacity can range from 250W up to several hundred kW.
 The small units may be single-phase types used to support a single circuit, while the larger UPS systems may be single- or three-phase, supporting a complete department.

 Energy efficiency strategies include:

 - Smart module switching for UPS energy efficiency under all load conditions

 - Eco-mode, if appropriate to on-site conditions